|

 teaching a one-shot ballet class.
 It was all clearly designed to

+look me over before considering hiring me.
 On the plane back to New York I started to question myself if I

 should really take the job, even if they invited me to.
 Indianapolis